Exploring Relations among Fairness Notions in Discrete Fair Division: Introduction

-The concept of EF was relaxed to a notion called \emph{EF1}\fairDefLater{} (envy-freeness up to one item), and algorithms were designed to guarantee EF1 allocations \cite{budish2011combinatorial,lipton2004approximately}.
-A stronger relaxation of EF, called \emph{EFX}\fairDefAgain{} (envy-free up to any item), was introduced in \cite{caragiannis2019unreasonable}.
-Despite significant efforts, the existence of EFX allocations remains an open problem.
-Consequently, relaxations of EFX \cite{caragiannis2023new,amanatidis2020multiple,chaudhury2021little} as well as the existence of EFX in special cases \cite{chaudhury2024efx,plaut2020almost,amanatidis2021maximum} have been explored.
-A similar story played out for relaxations of PROP: The existence of PROP1\fairDefAgain{} (proportional up to one item) was easy to prove \cite{aziz2021fair}, but stronger notions like MMS\fairDefAgain{} (maximin share) \cite{kurokawa2018fair} and PROPx\fairDefAgain{} (proportional up to any item) \cite{aziz2020polynomial} were shown to be infeasible.
-As a result, various relaxations of these notions have been studied \cite{kurokawa2018fair,akrami2024breaking,akrami2023randomized,baklanov2021propm,caragiannis2023new,kobayashi2025proportional}.
-Additionally, enforcing polynomial-time computability, compatibility with efficiency notions (such as Pareto optimality), or other constraints \cite{gourves2014near,bouveret2017fair,biswas2018fair,equbal2024fair} has made these problems more challenging, often necessitating the use of even weaker fairness concepts.
+A similar story played out for relaxations of PROP: The existence of PROP1\fairDefAgain{} (proportional up to one item) was easy to prove \citep{aziz2021fair}, but stronger notions like MMS\fairDefAgain{} (maximin share) \citep{kurokawa2018fair} and PROPx\fairDefAgain{} (proportional up to any item) \citep{aziz2020polynomial} were shown to be infeasible.
+Thus, many relaxations of these notions have been studied \citep{kurokawa2018fair,akrami2024breaking,akrami2023randomized,baklanov2021propm,caragiannis2023new,kobayashi2025proportional}.
+Additionally, enforcing polynomial-time computability, compatibility with efficiency notions (such as Pareto optimality), or other constraints \citep{gourves2014near,bouveret2017fair,biswas2018fair,equbal2024fair} makes these problems more challenging, often necessitating the use of weaker fairness concepts.

 Hence, for the problem of fairly allocating indivisible items, a variety of fairness notions have been proposed, each offering a different level of perceived fairness.
 We believe that a systematic comparison of these fairness notions is essential for guiding both practical applications and future research in this area.
 To contribute to this objective, we present a comprehensive analysis of 22 different fairness notions, examined through the lens of \emph{implications}.